empathiCH/empathiCH.github.io/index.md

 ## EmpathiCH: Unravelling Empathy-Centric Design

-This [**full-day in person workshop**](/3-program.html) includes participants' presentations, an inspiring keynote talk, and a panel of experts.
+EmpathiCH is a [full-day workshop](/3-program.html) at CHI '23 that includes participants' presentations, an inspiring keynote talk, and a panel of experts.

 Stimulated by this discussion, the expertise, and experiences of the participants will be combined during a participatory session to shape the future of the "Empathy Design at Scale" research agenda.

+## Important Dates

+- ~~Paper submission: February 23, 2023~~
+- ~~Notification of acceptance: March 6th, 2023~~
+- **Workshop day: April 23, 2023**

+## Registration

+We invite you to register for the workshop using the instructions found [here](/0-registration.html).

 ## Goal